DaffodilYu/yuchen.github.io/_learning/Literature_MagnetoTransport.md

    >On the theoretical front, the adoption of the **Berry-phase**
    >concepts has established a link between the AHE and the topological nature of the 	Hall currents...
 The intrinsic AHE can be expressed in terms of the
    >**Berry-phase curvatures** and it is therefore an intrinsic quantum-mechanical property of a perfect crystal.

+   > Readers who are not familiar with the Berry-phase concepts
+   > may find it useful to consult the elementary review by
+   > Ong and Lee (2006) and the popular commentary by
+   > MacDonald and Niu (2004).

 2. metallic dilute magnetic semiconductors